 - 1. The General Osteopathic Council (GOsC) was established by the Osteopaths Act 1993 (the Act) to regulate and develop the profession of osteopathy.
-This guidance document is primarily for use by the GOsC's three fitness to practise committees ("the Committee"): - Investigating Committee (IC) - Professional Conduct Committee (PCC) - Health Committee (HC) - 2.
-This guidance will also be of use to osteopaths who have been referred for an interim suspension order1 and their legal representatives and professional bodies.
+This guidance document is primarily for use by the GOsC's three fitness to practise committees (the Committee): - Investigating Committee (IC) - Professional Conduct Committee (PCC) - Health Committee (HC) - 2.
+This guidance will also be of use to osteopaths who have been referred for an interim suspension order and their legal representatives and professional bodies.
 The Legal Assessor advising the Committee may also find this guidance a useful reference document as will members of the public. - 3.
-The guidance is not meant to be exhaustive, nor is it intended to restrict or fetter the Committee in exercising its own judgement.
-Rather, the guidance has been developed to assist the Committee in being consistent, transparent and proportionate when determining whether to impose an Interim Suspension Order (ISO).
+The guidance is not meant to be exhaustive and is not intended to restrict the Committee in exercising its own judgement.
+The guidance has been developed to assist the Committee to be consistent, transparent and proportionate when determining whether to impose an Interim Suspension Order (ISO).
 However, the Committee should take account of the distinctive features and particular facts of cases individually when reaching a decision. - 4.
 The guidance given in this document will be reviewed in light of developments in case law and the wider regulatory landscape generally and updated periodically.
-The most up-to-date version will be available on the GOsC website www.osteopathy.org.uk.
+The most up-to-date version will be available on the GOsC website osteopathy.org.uk.

-The Legislation
+The legislation

 5. The rules which govern the interim suspension powers available to the Committee differ depending upon the stage at which a case has reached in the fitness to practise process.
-Set out below in the following section is the procedure to be followed and the relevant test to be applied by each Committee when considering whether to impose an ISO.
+Set out in the following section is the procedure to be followed and the relevant test to be applied by each Committee when considering whether to impose an ISO.